 Rosenfeld Injury Lawyers LLC remains, committed to protecting the legal rights of nursing home patients.
-If your family member was injured in a nursing facility, contact our Chicago nursing home attorneys now.
+If your family member was injured in a nursing facility, contact a Chicago Nursing Home Abuse Lawyer now.

 Reducing Nursing Home Staffing Levels During Covid Pandemic

 The Centers for Medicare Services proposed a series of rule changes in July 2019 that are still pending.
 Seema Verma is the director of CMS and she has a long history of promoting rules that are friendly to the industry all in the name of innovation.
 These particular rules seek to make widespread changes in vital areas that are critically important to the safety and welfare of nursing home residents.
 Had these rules become effective before COVID-19 hit nursing homes, residents would have been in even more danger than they already are now.